 However there are lots of ways you can make this Christmas your most environmentally friendly yet – without losing out on any of the fun!

-- Christmas Lights.
-I love fairy lights but they do use electricity purely for decoration.
-If they are one of your non-green weaknesses use LED lights which use 1/10th the power of ordinary fairy lights, or how about Solar Powered Christmas Rope Lights from Nigel's Eco Store.
-They are designed especially to work with the British climate and can be put up anywhere outside.
+I love fairy lights, but they do use electricity purely for decoration.
+If they are one of your non-green festive weaknesses, then it is better to use LED lights which use only 1/10th the power of any old tungsten fairy lights that you may still have.

-- Composting is the best way to dispose of your old Brussel Sprout peelings, teabags and apple cores.
+Composting is the best way to dispose of your old Brussel Sprout peelings, teabags and apple cores.
 Did you know you can compost hair too?
 Give the whole family a Christmas present which will help them to recycle; get a composter if you don’t already have one.
 Evengreener have a good selection.

-- Recycle all the paper and boxes that the gifts come in.
+Try to recycle as much of the packaging that the gifts come in.
 It can be tempting to stick some in the wheelie bin if the recycling bin is full, but save it and deposit it at a recycling centre.
 Remember though don’t make a special car journey!!
 Many supermarkets and car parks have collection centres, so combine it with another trip out.

-- Christmas Card Recycling Many organisations collect these as they can command a higher price than general waste paper.
+Many organisations collect these as they can command a higher price than general waste paper.
 This is because they are ready-sorted and higher quality.

-Most local councils offer recycling facilities for these.
+Most local councils offer recycling facilities for real Christmas trees.
 The trees are chipped and used to produce compost, so don’t just leave it in the garden looking dejected.

 About eParenting: eParenting was started by Jacqui O'Brien in 2004.
 At the time her kids were 1 and 4 and kept her nice and busy.
 Now they are teenagers and still keeping her pretty busy!